After the introduction of Cisco ASA software version 8.3 a few years ago, the device’s memory requirements for low-end models have been doubled.

 I get many questions from my readers about memory upgrade guides, so the links below might be helpful for some of you.

 The following guide shows the hardware maintenance and upgrade procedure for ASA 5510, 5520, 5540 etc:

-The following video from Cisco shows you how to upgrade the memory chip on a Cisco ASA 5510 Firewall.
+The following video on Youtube shows you how to upgrade the memory chip on a Cisco ASA 5510 Firewall.

-The following post from ccsplab shows some information for upgrading both the RAM and Flash memory on a Cisco ASA 5505 model.
+The following article guide from Cisco shows some information for upgrading the RAM and Flash memory on a Cisco ASA 5505 model.